Attribution 2.0

 First Engagement (Top of the Funnel)

-The first engagement stage is where potential customers become aware of your brand and start interacting with your content.
+The first touchpoint is where potential customers become aware of your brand and start interacting with your content.
 This could happen through a blog post they read, a social media post they see, an online ad they click on, or a search result that leads them to your website.

 At this top-of-the-funnel stage, prospects are just becoming aware of a problem they need to solve and are looking for more information.